Advertisement

 Carnegie Hall Office-Steel Beams-Renovation-NYC-2

-The New Resnick Education Wing
+The Resnick Education Wing

 Carnegie Hall Resnick Education Wing-Renovation-NYC_2 copy

-The renovation in the Resnick Education Wing are also impressive.
+The renovation in the Resnick Education Wing is also impressive.
 A new glass elevator that fits grand pianos was inserted to connect the two previously unconnected wings.
 The music studios have state of the art sound proofing, are adapted for different instruments, and the original windows were protected by adding a new layer of glass.

 Carnegie Hall Resnick Education Wing-Renovation-NYC_3